Frame Within A Frame Photography- 15 Ways to Use It

-I will explain what this rule is all about.
-I will also show you the different ways by which you can use this rule in your images.
+I will explain this photo composition technique in detail in this guide.
+I will also show you the different ways you can use this rule in your images.
 So, let us get started.

 What is Frame Within a Frame Photography Technique?